Chinz/slate_apidocs/source/index.html.md

 # Accessing the inventory of a managed southbound resource

-The FODIM allows northbound clients to monitor telemetry data from southbound compute, network, and storage resources including chassis by exposing Redfish SystemService endpoints.
-It also offers the capability to search southbound resources by applying filters.
+The FODIM allows northbound clients to access the inventory of southbound compute, network, and storage resources including chassis by exposing Redfish SystemService endpoints.
+It also offers the capability to search the inventory based on specific resource parameters.

-Use these endpoints to discover information on all the telemetry you want to monitor such as CPU utilization, memory utilization, processor power consumption, thermal health.
+Use these endpoints to discover information on all the telemetry data you want to monitor such as CPU utilization, memory utilization, processor power consumption, thermal health.

 ##  Prerequisites